¿NECESITA INSCRIBIRSE? Busque entre nuestros planes

 If you receive a subsidy payment

-After you pay your first bill, you have a 90 day grace period.
+After you pay your first bill, you have a 3-month grace period.
 During the first month of your grace period, we will keep paying claims for covered services you receive.
 If you continue to receive services during the second and third months of your grace period, we may hold these claims.
 If your coverage is in the second or third month of a grace period, we will notify you and your health care providers about the possibility of denied claims.

 If you do not receive a subsidy payment